Shahrukh & Salman Khan Come Together For Zero Song 'Issaqbaazi'! Watch Here

 -

 The new song of Zero - Issaqbaazi is out starring Shahrukh Khan and this time we get a double dosage of fun as the song features Salman Khan as well.
-Not everday do we get to see SRK and Salman together and all thanks to Issaqbaazi for making this happen!
-The song starts off with Katrina Kaif pecking a kiss to 'dwarf' Shahrukh and everything looks bright and beautiful from then on.
+Not every day do we get to see SRK and Salman together and all thanks to Issaqbaazi for making this happen!
+The song starts off with Katrina Kaif offering a peck to 'dwarf' Shahrukh and everything looks bright and beautiful from then on.
 Apart from Salman Khan, the song also features choreographer Ganesh Acharya.

 Watch Zero song Issaqbaazi below...